johnbillion/wp_mail/readme.md

     Pluggable: No
     Filters:   automatic_updates_debug_email
     Disable:   Return false from automatic_updates_send_debug_email filter
-    Note:      Only sent when you are using a development version of WordPress.

 ## New User

-### An existing user is invited to a site from Users -> Add New -> Add Existing User
+### An existing user is invited to a site

 Multisite only.
+Sent when an existing user is added to a site from Users -> Add New -> Add Existing User.

     To:        User being invited
     From:      WordPress <wordpress@host>